charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 Docker is currently installed on your kubernetes-worker units.
 The Docker subordinate charm includes clean-up code to manage the transition to the new pluggable architecture.
-To upgrade whilst retaining Docker as the runtime, you just need to deploy the new charm and add relations to the master and worker components:
+To upgrade whilst retaining Docker as the runtime, you need to additionally deploy the new charm and add relations to the master and worker components:

 ```bash